oneapi-src/level-zero-spec/scripts/tools/PROG.md

 ${"###"} Sampling types

-Sampling types are a software representation of hardware capabilities in terms of reading metrics.
+Sampling types are a software representation of hardware capabilities in terms of reading metric values.
 Each Metric Group provides information which sampling types it supports.
+There are separate sets of APIs supporting each of the sampling types [Time based](#tbs) and [Query based](#queries).

 All available sampling types are defined in ::${t}_metric_group_sampling_type.
 - Information about supported sampling types for a given Metric Group is provided in